The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 Six Circulars, One Morning

 At 00:01 GMT on March 5, 2026, the London market woke up to six simultaneous circulars.
 Gard, Skuld, NorthStandard, London P&I, American Club, and Steamship Mutual, collectively insuring roughly 80% of the global oceangoing fleet, cancelled war-risk coverage for all transits of the Strait of Hormuz and the Persian Gulf north of 26°N latitude.
+A seventh club followed within days, bringing the withdrawal to seven of the thirteen International Group members.

 The circulars were not coordinated in the collusive sense.
 They did not need to be.
 Each club’s loss committee ran the same math independently and arrived at the same conclusion.
 By March 5, Day 5 of Operation Epic Fury, ten commercial vessels had been attacked by Iranian kamikaze drones.
 Seven crew members were dead.
 The IRGC had declared the strait closed (while the Foreign Ministry, in characteristically contradictory fashion, denied any formal closure).
 Lloyd’s Joint War Committee had already added the Persian Gulf to its Listed Areas, triggering automatic war-risk premium surcharges.
 The clubs simply followed the data.

 The premium math tells the story.
 A standard VLCC (a Very Large Crude Carrier, the workhorses of Gulf oil trade) carries a hull value of approximately $100 million.
 Pre-crisis, war-risk insurance for a Hormuz transit ran at roughly 0.2% of hull value: $200,000 per voyage.
 This was already elevated from the near-zero rates of peacetime; the 2024-2025 Houthi campaign in the Red Sea had been slowly repricing Gulf-adjacent risk.
-But on March 5, the remaining underwriters willing to quote Hormuz transits moved to 1% of hull value: $1 million per voyage.
+By early March, the remaining underwriters willing to quote moved to 1% of hull value: $1 million per voyage.
 A fivefold increase.
+By early April, after the Al-Salmi and Aqua 1 attacks, premiums surged to 5-10% of hull value: $5-10 million per transit for a $100M vessel.
+A twenty-five to fiftyfold increase from pre-crisis rates.
 And that was the price for the brave or the foolish; most underwriters simply declined to quote at all.

 How Insurance Closes a Strait